 3. Confirm the install by clicking Install.

-On the Chrome browser, the extension will automatically login when you login to the Web Vault.
-Other web browsers may require you to login separately to the Vault and Browser Extension.
+In most browsers, the extension will automatically log in when you log in to the Web Vault.
+Some may require you to log in separately to the Vault and Browser Extension.

-You can search for any website login or other information stored in your Keeper vault from the KeeperFill extension.
+You can search for any website login or other information stored in your Keeper vault by clicking on the magnifying glass icon in the KeeperFill extension.
 The search feature is case insensitive and will match any record within your vault.

 Clicking the Keeper lock allows you to quickly fill and login to the site.
 You can fill login and password by clicking on fill button or click on Show More to fill individual fields.